Minimal Non-Weierstrass Semigroups: Special resolutions and Non-Weierstrass Semigroups

-\begin{proof} We will show that any graded deformation of $\Spec k[t^{S}]$ is singular along the distinguished multi-section of Definition~\ref{degree-special def}.
+\begin{proof} We will show that any graded deformation of $\Spec k[t^{S}]$ is singular along the distinguished multisection of Definition~\ref{special def}.
+Proposition~\ref{full Pinkham} shows that $S$ is not Weierstrass.

-With notation as in the definition of degree-special, we consider the resolution of $P/I$.
-The condition that the last four entries of $\phi_{3}$ have negative formal degree persists in any flat deformation.
-By Proposition~\ref{degree-special consequences} the first four entries form a regular sequence, and this condition too persists.
-Also the degree condition on the first four entries of the last rows of $\phi_{2}$ persists, and implies that these entries are zero.
-If the induced subcomplex of format $\{1,4,4,1\}$ in the resolution is acyclic, then this will persist as well.
+With notation as in the definition of special, we consider the minimal free resolution of the semigroup ring $P/I$.
+The condition that the last four entries of the first column of $\phi_{3}$ have negative formal degree persists in any flat deformation.
+By Proposition~\ref{stability of conditions} the first four entries of that column form a regular sequence, and this condition too persists.
+Also the degree condition on the first four entries of the last two rows of $\phi_{2}$ persists, and implies that these entries are zero.
+Thus there is a $\{1,4,4,1\}$ subcomplex in any deformation.
+By condition (3) of Proposition~\ref{stability of conditions}, the subcomplex of format $\{1,4,4,1\}$ in the resolution of the semigroup ring is acyclic.
+Since acyclicity is an open condition, this persists in every deformation.

-To complete the proof we will show, more generally, that if $P$ is a positively graded polynomial ring, and $P/I$ is a factor ring with minimal free resolution of special format $\{1,6,8,3\}$ then with ideals $I_{1}, I_{2}, I_{3}$ defined in terms of the distinguished $\{1,4,4,1\}$ subcomplex as in the proof of Proposition~\ref{1441}, $\Spec P/I$ is singular along $\Spec P/I_{3}$.
+To complete the proof we will show, more generally, that if $P$ is a positively graded polynomial ring, and $P/I$ is a factor ring with minimal free resolution of special format $\{1,6,8,3\}$ then with ideals $I_{1}(\psi_1), I_{3}(\psi_2), J = I_1(\psi_3)$ defined in terms of the distinguished $\{1,4,4,1\}$ subcomplex as in the proof of Proposition~\ref{1441}, $\Spec P/I$ is singular along $\Spec P/J$.

-Indeed, since $I_{1}$ is generated by four of the 6 generators of $I$, and lies in $I_{3}^{2}$.
-Thus all the derivatives of the polynomials generating $I_{1}$ are in $I_{3}$, so the $3\times 3$ minors of the Jacobian matrix of $I$ also lie in $I_{3}$ proving the claim.
-Since this applies to every flat deformation of the semigroup ring, Proposition~\ref{half of Pinkham} shows that $S$ is not Weierstrass. \end{proof}
+This follows because $I_{1}(\psi_1)$ is generated by four of the 6 generators of $I$ and lies in $J^{2}$.
+Thus all partial derivatives of the polynomials generating $I_{1}(\psi_1)$ are in $J$, so the $3\times 3$ minors of the Jacobian matrix of $I$ also lie in $J$ proving the claim. \end{proof}